Jordanian passport: Physical Appearance

-Jordan's passport is grey.
+Jordan's passport is blue.
 The front side of the passport shows Jordan's coat of arms, with the name of the country above it and the inscription "PASSPORT" below it, as you can see on the image on the right.
-The passport contains the holder's name, photograph, signature, and date of birth, and other factors that help identify him or her.
+The passport contains the holder's name, photograph, signature, and date of birth, and other factors that help identify them.